 With this notice, Servier will discontinue and cease dosing in the Phase 1 clinical study of S095012.
 Servier's decision to terminate both agreements was based on a potential safety concern in S095012 Phase 1 clinical studies.
-The Company intends to review the safety data from the S095012 Phase 1 clinical study to understand the implications of the data.
 The Company does not intend to pursue any further development of S095012.